Kožljak

 Kožljak (Kozljak, Cosliacco, Waxenstein) is a village in Istria County, Croatia, in the municipality of Kršan.
-In 2011, the population of the village is 160.
 The settlement besides of the village consists of nearby homonymous medieval ruinous castle.

 Description

-It is located in the Eastern part of Istria, on the western slopes of mountain Učka along the Čepić field, on the local road Šušnjevica-Vozlići (L50180), 6 km east from the municipal center Kršan (D64), and 13 km north-east of the city of Labin.
+It is located in the Labinština microregion in the eastern part of Istrian peninsula, on the western slopes of mountain Učka along the Čepić field, on the local road Šušnjevica-Vozilići (L50180), 6 km east from the municipal center Kršan (D64), and 13 km north-east of the city of Labin.
 In the village is the railway station of Lupoglav-Štalije route.
 Nearby is abandoned village Zagrad which leads to the castle.

 The Croatian primary school was founded in 1907.
 The inhabitants mainly lived from agriculture, and until the drain of former Lake Čepić, even from fishery.
 Vladimir Nazor inspired by castles story wrote ballad Krvava košulja and novel Krvavi dani.

 Castle history

 In the vicinity of the village is the medieval ruinous castle.
 The castle is located on a steep cliff (184 m.a.s.l.), along the old road which connected Istria with Croatian Littoral (Kvarner).
 It was built on the place of prehistoric hill fort.
 It was first mentioned at the time of Patriarchate of Aquileia in 1102 under name Castrum Iosilach in the grant by Ulric II and his wife Adelaide to Aquileia patriarchs.
 Later it is also mentioned as Gosilach, Wachsenstein or Waxenstein (from 13th century), Cosgliacco (1275), and Kožlak (Istrian Demarcation, 13th-14th century).
 It belonged to the Patria del Friuli, and from 13th century as loaned feud of County of Gorizia, what would become Austrian part of Istria (March of Istria), situated at the very border area between Austrian and Venetian Istria.

 From the 13th century, the feud was hereditary possession of Counts of Görz.
 Its first manor was counts vassal and castle governor Philip, mentioned several times between 1234 and 1264, and then his heirs, son Karstman I, grandson Karstman II, and great grandson Filip Macić (was involved with Istrian Demarcation) and Ulrich.
 With the death of count Heinrich III in 1323, the castle was in conflict of interest between Gorizia counts, Aquileia patriarchs and Venice.
 The counts of Gorizia, Heinrich III's wife Beatrix and brother Albert II, ascribed the feud and in 1325 give away for debt settlement to Hugo III of Duino, but patriarch Pagano della Torre prevented it in 1328.
 In 1331-1332, helped by Fridrik III of Krk (Frankopan), the Venice tried to take possession of the castle, but unsuccessfully besieged it almost a year.
 In 1342, although patriarch Bertram of St. Genesius gave the feud to Juraj and Rudolf III of Duin and their cousin Hugo V, it also ascribed by count Albert III, who somehow managed to acquire it and defend it between 1359 and 1361 from patriarch Lodovico della Torre.
 In 1508, the Venice, and in the 15th century on two occasions Ivan VII Frankopan of Krk, tried to conquer it.